navipartner/docs/content/en/docs/retail/printing/how-to/printing_module_setup/index.md

 ---
-title: "Set up the printing module (Hardware Connector)"
+title: "Set up the HW Connector report printing module"
-description: "There are three available printer extensions you can choose from when setting up the default printers for report printing."
+description: "You can use the Hardware Connector Report Printer Setup page to inject the printers into the standard Business Central Printer Selections administrative section."
 lead: ""
 date: 2023-07-12T14:10:32+02:00
 lastmod: 2023-07-12T14:10:32+02:00